hamlet-io/architectural-decision-log/adr/0006-hamlet-docker-layer-release-mgmt.md

 This would essentially create a single layer image that just contains the files in the repository.
 This docker image would be tagged and pushed to a docker repository
 The docker manifest lists the layers that are used in the docker image and the layers are tag.gz files when stored by the registry.

 Pulling this layer down essentially provides an artefact that can be tagged and treated like docker images as required.
+This process would be based on the Docker registry spec v2 ( https://docs.docker.com/registry/spec/api/ )

 We would add processes to the executors which would pull the appropriate images for the components locally, store them locally based on their version and use a shim based approach for setting the active version of the components